-Total output error includes effects of gain error and $V{OS}$ .
-For details on this region of operation, see Accuracy Variations as a Result of VSENSE and Common-Mode Voltage in Applications
+(2) For details on this region of operation, see the Accuracy Variations as a Result of VSENSE and Common-Mode Voltage section in the Applications Information.

-See Typical Characteristics curve Output Swing vs Output Current.
+(3) See Typical Characteristic curve Output Swing vs Output Current.

-Specified by design
+(4) Specified by design